Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 If we back up to Exodus 13:2, the Lord tells Moses that the firstborn of both man and beast are His.
-The blood of the lamb spared their firstborn from the angel of death who passed over all of Egypt.
-This episode illustrates for us how the death of Jesus, the Lamb of God, was the prerequisite and substitute for our redemption and deliverance from the bondage of sin and self.
+The lamb's blood spared their firstborn from the angel of death who passed over all of Egypt.
+This episode illustrates how the death of Jesus, the Lamb of God, was the prerequisite and substitute for our redemption and deliverance from the bondage of sin and self.
 It exhibited the Israelites in slavery to Pharaoh and Egypt and their miraculous deliverance from that.

 Christ, our Passover, was sacrificed for us.